aaroncaraway/edxstats/chapter4.md

 ### 4.5 Discriminant Analysis

+* P(y=1|x) from logistic regression is not linear because it involves both an exponential function of x and a ratio

 ### 4.6 Gaussian Discriminant Analysis - One Variable

 ### 4.7 Gaussian Discriminant Analysis - Many Variables